Long Live Courtesy: Die Chivalry Die

 “Why, from me of course!”

-Let’s give benefit of the doubt, that the concept of chivalry (women should be revered and protected) has not been thoroughly thought through by contemporary people [ just as the popular term “rule of thumb” has not been thought through, but that’s for another article].
-Let’s assume they simply do not understand its implications and sincerely believe chivalry is no different from common courtesy and is a good thing.
-Our job is to inform and educate.
+Let’s give benefit of the doubt, that the concept of chivalry, that women should be revered and protected, has not been thoroughly thought through by contemporary people just as the popular term “rule of thumb” has not been thought through, but that’s for another article.
+Let’s assume they simply do not understand its implications and sincerely believe chivalry is no different from common courtesy, which is a good thing.
+But our job is to inform and educate.
 So, here goes with one not-so-small example….

-Woman are not asking for special treatment.
-They do not need, nor do they want, to be “championed and revered” …unless the “championing” part is in favor of absolute and Constitutional autonomy and equality with men.
+Women are not asking for special treatment.
+They do not need, nor do they want, to be “championed and revered,” … unless the “championing” part is in favor of absolute and Constitutional autonomy and equality with men.

-The idea of “championing” women (unless it's championing autonomy and equality) is obsolete and unhealthy for both women and men.
-It is a continuation of a hypocritical and medieval idea that should have went the way of the dinosaur and jousting matches long ago but remains firmly entrenched as the double-edged sword it has always been and a thorn in the flesh to modern-day women and men.
+The idea of “championing” women (unless it's championing autonomous equality) is obsolete and unhealthy for both women and men.
+It is a continuation of a hypocritical and medieval idea that should have went the way of the dinosaur and jousting matches long ago but remains firmly entrenched as the double-edged sword it has always been.
+A thorn in the flesh to modern-day women and men.

-The misguided idea of chivalry stands in the way of existential and Constitutional equality and autonomy of the sexes.
+The misguided idea of chivalry stands in the way of existential and Constitutional autonomous equality of the sexes.

-Pictured here: Ryan Watson went the distance with me in the 2012 Warrior Dash.
+Did you know that the United States is one of the only free countries that does not have an Equal Rights Amendment?
+Pictured above: Ryan Watson went the distance with me in the 2012 Warrior Dash.
 We ran in support of the Equal Rights Amendment.
-We brought much needed attention to it and were almost unrecognizably mud-stained head to toe by the time we finished.
+We brought much needed attention to it and were almost unrecognizably mud-stained [head to toe] by the time we finished.
 It was AWESOME!

-This writer is not saying there are no differences between men and women (Thankful for differences!), just that those differences are no basis for inequality and abridged autonomy.
+This writer is not saying there are no differences between men and women (Thank God for differences!), just that the differences are no basis for inequality and abridged autonomy.
 Reasonable people acknowledge and celebrate differences between the sexes without the need for gender-based hierarchy and phony fronts of outdated and overstated courtesies (chivalry) to keep harmful boundaries of social and Constitutional inequality in place.

 Below is a picture that illustrates one remarkable difference between the sexes.
 You can read the story behind it HERE.
 But be warned, it's emotional.

 Common courtesy and respect that establishes and reinforces equality is in.
-Exaggerated outdated ideas about chivalry that establish and reinforce inequality is out.
+Exaggerated and outdated ideas about chivalry, that establish and reinforce inequality is out.

 No comments: